-Subscribers get access to extra content too; if you’re interested, consider signing up to be part of our contact data community.
+Subscribers get access to extra content, too; if you're interested, consider signing up to be part of our contact data community.

-We have also this amazing free pocket guide on tips, tricks, and facts from hundreds of sales, marketers, and thought leaders who are getting great returns from their networking events 👇
+We also have this amazing free pocket guide on tips, tricks, and facts from hundreds of sales, marketers, and thought leaders who are getting great returns from their networking events 👇